Law Firm Accounting Guide: Tips and Best Practices

 Legal accounting and bookkeeping are an essential part of any law firm day-to-day processes.
 The only way to avoid running afoul of financial laws and regulations is to have strong legal accounting and bookkeeping practices.

+By learning the principles and best practices of legal accounting and bookkeeping, you can effectively strengthen and protect your firm's finances from preventable problems.
 In this law firm accounting guide, we take you through law firm accounting and financial management basics to cement your knowledge and present valuable new information.
 We cover all the key aspects involved in both practices and explain strategies to help you apply this knowledge to your firm's benefit.

 Law Firm Accounting: The Main Definitions